xsf/xmpp-providers-website/content/blog/2022-04-25-start-of-xmpp-providers-website.md

 ## It's Your Choice

 Are you looking for an XMPP provider that suits you?
-There is this new website now based on the data of {{< external-link url="https://invent.kde.org/melvo/xmpp-providers" text="XMPP Providers" >}}.
+There is this new website now based on the data of [XMPP Providers](https://invent.kde.org/melvo/xmpp-providers).
 **XMPP Providers** has a curated list of providers and tools for filtering them, creating badges and more.

 Each provider is [categorized](/faq/#why-do-we-collect-and-categorize-providers) based on its properties to make decisions for users as easy as possible.